KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 installing taps in homes, is resource-intensive and better suited as a long-term goal.
 5. Addressing broken infrastructure offers a significant impact even with just a single intervention.
 It is expensive to fix, but so many people can benefit from repairing one facility.
 For example, fixing a reservoir or pipe that multiple taps are connected to.
-We will have to find the commonly affected areas though to see where the problem actually is. --fix!
+We will have to find the commonly affected areas though to see where the problem actually is.
 6. Investigate corruption and create policies to combat it.
 This can involve division of duty and randomised check-ups on work done.

-#### Data Visualisation & Storytelliing with PowerBI:
+#### #### 1.7.2 Data Visualisation & Storytelliing with PowerBI:

-Based on the provided information, here are some recommendations:

 1. Since a large percentage of water collectors and crime victims in water-related crimes are women, efforts should be made to ensure that water access and safety measures are gender-inclusive.
 This could include providing training and resources specifically tailored to women, ensuring their safety in water collection and usage.
 2. Given the higher cost of improving water sources in rural areas, strategies should be developed to make these improvements more cost-effective.
 This might involve exploring alternative technologies or construction methods that are more suitable for rural environments.
 3. With all provinces being over budget, a thorough review of the budget and expenses should be conducted.
 Identify areas where costs can be reduced or reallocated to stay within budget.
 4. To address the issue of vendors moving around instead of focusing on nearby water sources, consider implementing stricter guidelines or incentives to encourage vendors to prioritize efficiency and cost-effectiveness in their work.
 5. Since the cost of rural improvements in Sokoto was underestimated, a reassessment of the budget and project scope in Sokoto specifically is necessary.
 Adjustments should be made to ensure that adequate funding is allocated to complete the necessary improvements.
 6. Continuously monitor and analyze data related to project costs, vendor activities, and gender-specific issues to identify trends and areas for improvement.
 This can help in making informed decisions and improving project efficiency over time.

-## Maji Ndogo's Farming Data:
+## 2. Maji Ndogo's Farming Data:

-### Data Sources
+### 2.1 Data Sources
-6. Maji_Ndogo_farm_survey_small.db - Database file that contains data from the MD_agric_exam-4313.csv.
+2.1.1.
+Maji_Ndogo_farm_survey_small.db - Database file that contains data from the MD_agric_exam-4313.csv.
 Includes information on farm fields in Maji Ndogo and its related Geographic features, Weather features, Soil and crop features, and Farm management features  - accompanied by a data dictionary titled "Farming Data Dictionary"
-7. Weather_station_data - [click to view](https://raw.githubusercontent.com/Explore-AI/Public-Data/master/Maji_Ndogo/Weather_station_data.csv) - Contains the weather station unique ID and the message captured by its sensors - accompanied by a data dictionary titled "Farming Data Dictionary"
+2.1.2.
+Weather_station_data - [click to view](https://raw.githubusercontent.com/Explore-AI/Public-Data/master/Maji_Ndogo/Weather_station_data.csv) - Contains the weather station unique ID and the message captured by its sensors - accompanied by a data dictionary titled "Farming Data Dictionary"
-8. Weather_data_field_mapping - [click to view](https://raw.githubusercontent.com/Explore-AI/Public-Data/master/Maji_Ndogo/Weather_data_field_mapping.csv) - Comprised of the weather station unique ID and the Field IDs linked to the weather station - accompanied by a data dictionary titled "Farming Data Dictionary"
+2.1.3.
+Weather_data_field_mapping - [click to view](https://raw.githubusercontent.com/Explore-AI/Public-Data/master/Maji_Ndogo/Weather_data_field_mapping.csv) - Comprised of the weather station unique ID and the Field IDs linked to the weather station - accompanied by a data dictionary titled "Farming Data Dictionary"

-### Tools
+### 2.2 Tools
 - Google Colab
     - [Go to site](https://colab.google/)
 - VSCode - version 1.88.0
     - [Download here](https://code.visualstudio.com/download)

-### Data Cleaning/Preparations
+### 2.3 Data Cleaning/Preparations

-#### Questions
+#### 2.3.1 Questions
 <!-- /Create 2-3 questions that you want to answer with the data: -->
 <!-- T​his will be easier to answer once you've had an opportunity to look at the data and do some initial exploration. -->
 <!-- D​on't get carried away on the analysis piece at this stage as there will be more analysis later. -->
 <!-- D​o focus on key data elements that are present.
 For instance: What are they, when are they, who are they about?
 Do they connect?
 How do they connect?
 Jot down ideas as you brainstorm./ -->
 For Farming Data:

-1. Understand what of the variables, or **feature** variables in our dataset means.
+2.3.1.
+Understand what of the variables, or **feature** variables in our dataset means.
 2. What the distributions of those feature variables are through univariate analysis.
 3. What the are relationship between the feature variables.
 What are the relationships between the feature variables and our target variable `Standard_yield`.
 We do this by doing a multivariate analysis.